Skip to main content

 In earthquake-prone areas, physical damage to equipment is a concern.
 TPS-connected angle sensors (accelerometers) can be installed on equipment racks to detect tilts and falls.
 Tibbo supplies Modbus accelerometers that double as angle sensors.
 The AppBlocks platform enables effortless integration of these and other Modbus devices into customers' applications.

-AC Voltage detection
+AC Voltage Detection

 Even a short-lived power failure can wreak havoc on a data center's operation.
 Therefore, power failure detection and reporting are paramount for data centers' uptime.
 The TPS family includes a voltage detection Tibbit designed to monitor the AC power status.